Monday to Saturday, Closed Sunday

 How the Meal Service Works

-- We are doing our best to serve hot meals for breakfast and dinner.
-Lunch is usually a bagged sandwich with other items.
+- We serve delicious, balanced hot meals for breakfast, lunch, and dinner.
+Lunch is sometimes a bagged sandwich with other items.

 - All ingredients are donated or purchased with donations from the Oregon Food Bank.

-- We cannot accommodate dietary restrictions as we do not have the capacity to make different meals.
+- We cannot accommodate dietary restrictions because we do not have the capacity to make a variety of meals.

-- You are welcome to get in line for a second meal.
+- You are welcome to get in line for more servings.
+There is no limit.

-- On street paid parking only.
-Close to MAX and bus lines.
+- We’re close to MAX and bus lines.

 Blanchet House rescues fresh, excess food from businesses around Portland like the Oregon Convention Center and Trader Joe’s.
 We received over 300,000 pounds of donated food in 2019 and got it to hungry people.
 All other food is purchased from the Oregon Food Bank.

-Every dish is prepared, cooked and served with care by men residing in our housing program.
-We do our best to serve a balanced plate of protein, vegetable, carbohydrates and fruit.
+Every dish is prepared, cooked, and served with care by professional chefs, volunteers, and the men residing in our housing program.
+We strive to serve a balanced plate of protein, vegetables, carbohydrates, and fruit.
 It is hard to predict what we might get donated so we have to be creative with our daily menus.

 Under the Good Samaritan Act of 1996, anyone who donates food in good faith to a gleaning organization like Blanchet House is protected from liability associated with that product.
 Providing our meal guests with delicious, healthy, and safe food is of utmost importance to us.
 Read more.